How to Pack for Your Trip to Mardi Gras

-If it’s your first time coming to the Big Easy for Mardi Gras, you already know you’re going to have a good time but may not know exactly what you need to bring.
-No worries, we’ve got you covered.
+If it’s your first time coming to Louisiana for Mardi Gras, you already know you’re going to have a good time.
+You may not know exactly what you need to pack, though.
+Don't worry.
+We’ve got you covered with this list of essentials.

 - A Festive Costume: Mardi Gras celebrations are replete with fantastical costumes.
 Anything goes here – and we do mean anything – but if donning an extravagant ensemble isn’t your thing, wear the traditional Carnival colors of purple, green and gold to fit right in.
 Either way, be sure to wear comfortable shoes.
 This is not a short party, and that’s a good thing!